-According to statistics, many big cities are experiencing significant delays in getting drug addicts and alcohol abusers into treatment facilities.
+According to statistics, many big cities are experiencing significant delays in getting people addicted to alcohol and drugs into treatment facilities.
 For example, in Boston, wait times for people to get into residential treatment facilities average about 23 days, and more than 90 percent of detox programs in the city are at full capacity.
 Boston also accounts for 24 percent of statewide outpatient counseling programs, and the two substances that people seek treatment for the most are alcohol and heroin.
-(1)

 While it’s heartening to see that more people are seeking out treatment for their addiction, it is also important to understand what happens once a person decides to begin the process of recovery from drug and alcohol abuse.